 Students may accelerate their studies by adding additional courses from their active program to the term once they have successfully completed all term requirements (original term enrollment).
-Students who choose to add additional courses to a term should discuss course acceleration in detail with their mentor, because accelerated courses not passed before the end of the term will receive a mark of Not Passed on the student's academic transcript and the courses will count against satisfactory academic progress.
+Students who choose to add additional courses to a term should discuss course acceleration in detail with their program mentor, because accelerated courses not passed before the end of the term will receive a mark of Not Passed on the student's academic transcript and the courses will count against satisfactory academic progress.
 See Satisfactory Academic Progress (SAP) (opens new window) and the 30-Day Incomplete Policy for Accelerated Courses (opens new window).

 Students are responsible for making sure they complete all courses for which they are enrolled in a term.
 A mark of Not Passed becomes part of the permanent academic record and transcript for all enrolled courses that are not attempted, not completed and not passed.
 A student’s academic history will not be altered due to, but not limited to, changes in program or course updates.
 Any changes or updates to the degree plan due to a program change or course change does not negate the student’s responsibility to complete all courses in term enrollment.
 Courses transcripted as Not Passed will not be altered should a student decide to pursue a program change or course update.
 Some academic changes may result in a permanent unresolved not passed on a student’s academic history and WGU transcript.